Kaurava: Children of Dhritarashtra

 The children of Dhritarashtra by Gandhari are also referred by a more specific and frequently encountered term - Dhārtarāṣṭra, a derivative of Dhṛtarāṣṭra (Dhritarashtra).

 According to the epic, Gandhari wanted a hundred sons and Vyasa granted her a boon that she would have these.
 Another version says that she was unable to have any children for a long time and she eventually became pregnant but did not deliver for two years, after which she gave birth to a lump of flesh.
 Vyasa cut this lump into a hundred and one-pieces and these eventually developed into a hundred boys and one girl.

 The birth of these children is relevant to the dispute over the succession of the kingdom's throne.
 It attributes the late birth of Duryodhana, the eldest son of Dhritarashtra, despite his father's early marriage and legitimizes the case for his cousin Yudhishthira to claim the throne, since he could claim to be the eldest of his generation.
 All the sons of Dhritarashtra (excluding Yuyutsu) were killed in the Battle of Kurukshetra.

 Names of the Kauravas

-The Mahabharata notes the names of all Kauravas, of which only Duryodhana, Dushasana, Vikarna and Chitrasena play a significant role: